ahuynh42/cs_courses_berkeley/README.md

-# cs_course_archive
+# cs_courses_berkeley
-This repo contains project files from all upper division CS courses Andrew Huynh has taken at UC Berkeley.
+This repo contains project files from all upper division CS courses Andrew Huynh has taken at University of California, Berkeley.

 These courses are:
 * CS 160 User Interface Design and Development